trigger-segfault/GrisaiaExtractor/Readme.md

 # Grisaia Extract ![AppIcon](https://i.imgur.com/fDnJLIe.png)

 A ripping tool (Primarily for images) for the Grisaia games. *(Phantom Trigger not supported)*

+This is basically a polished, easy-to-use wrapper for existing programs that extract Grisaia files.
+(Although much of the original code has been ported to C#)

 **All ripping code written by asmodean:** http://asmodean.reverse.net/pages/exkifint.html